 2.52.2.
 "Undeployed position" means the position of the vehicle outer surface equipped with a DPPS when the DPPS is not activated.

 2.53.
 "Detection test area" is the area designated to detect a pedestrian in order to activate the deployable system.
-The width of the detection test area shall be the relevant vehicle width, minus a distance from each side of 12.5 per cent of the relevant vehicle width, but not more than 250 mm from each side.
-The detection test area must not be smaller than the area inboard of the corners of bumper (CoB) minus a distance of 42 mm on each side, as measured horizontally and perpendicular to the longitudinal median plane of the vehicle. (see Figure 18).
+The width of the detection test area shall be the relevant vehicle width, minus a distance from each side of 12.5 per cent of the relevant vehicle width, but not more than 250 mm from each side, measured horizontally and perpendicular to the vertical longitudinal median plane of the vehicle.
+The detection test area must not be smaller than the area inboard of the corners of bumper (CoB) minus a distance of 42 mm on each side, as measured horizontally and perpendicular to the vertical longitudinal median plane of the vehicle. (see Figure 18).

 At the choice of the manufacturer, a wider detection test area may be declared.